iamnarendrasingh/Melanoma-detection/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project was inspired by the assignment provided by UpGrad.
+- This project was inspired by the need for efficient melanoma detection.
-- This project was based on the Skin Cancer dataset from ISIC (The International Skin Imaging Collaboration).
+- The "Skin cancer ISIC The International Skin Imaging Collaboration" dataset was used for training and evaluation.
+- The project drew insights from various sources to develop an effective CNN model.

 ## Contact
 Created by [@iamnarendrasingh] - feel free to contact me!